Home Heat Pump Guide

 How noisy is a Daikin heat pump?

-The Altherma 3 produces 37 to 46dB at one metre, depending on the model and output level.
-At partial load (which is most of the time), noise levels are lower still.
+The Altherma 3 produces 37 to 46dB at one metre depending on model and output.
+At partial load, noise is lower still.
 37dB is quieter than a typical library.

 What warranty does Daikin offer?